Schwad/Schwad.github.io/_posts/2017-10-13-overhauling-the-porkcast-database-in-rails.markdown

 2. The data remained on the state side primarily, limiting our ability to run in-house analytics.
 3. We had no ability to 'audit' state data, checking if payments were deleted or changed.

+I wanted to take all of the state data in my application and only ping the state for update purposes.

 My Heroku DB would not support this (free tier is 10,000 rows).
 I knew I would need support for up to 10,000,000 rows.
 It was nerve-wracking, but by [following the comprehensive heroku docs](https://devcenter.heroku.com/articles/upgrading-heroku-postgres-databases) I was able to upgrade without any issues.
 Now to bring the data in.

 ### Importing hundreds of thousands of rows of new data